AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 ***Drift Compatible.*** When you assume a Wild Shape form, you now gain a number of Temporary Hit Points equal to your Druid Level plus your Voyager Level, instead of just your Druid Level, and while you are in your Wild Shape form you gain the benefits of each of your spirits as if they were drifting with you.

+#### Eyes of the Omnicient

+*Boon Feat*
+</br>You have given your vision as payment to the Omicient, and in turn recieved a gift, gaining the following benefits:

+***History Recorded.*** Everything you see is magically documented by Iyo-Iyo the Omnicient.

+***Hightened Sight.*** As a Bonus Action your right eye beings to glow and shift, the pupil splitting into three.
+You gain Truesight with a range of 60 feet for 1 minute.
+Once you use this feature, you can't use it again until you finish a Long Rest.

 {{pageNumber,auto}}
 {{footnote PART 2 | THE LIVING LORE}}